hungrepo/trajectory-tracking/README.md

 ## Description

-This repo stores the code to simulate a trajectory tracking controller for unicycle-type robot
+This repo stores the code that simulates a trajectory tracking controller for unicycle-type robot

 ## Installation